lucasmafra/social-networking-kata/README.md

 ## Build and Run

-**System Requirements:** In order to build and run this project, is necessary to have Java 8 and Maven installed.
+**System Requirements:** Java 8 and Maven are required to build an run the project.

 ### Building the project
-Open the terminal and from the project folder execute
+Open the terminal, navigate to the project folder and execute:
 ```sh
 mvn clean package
 ```